-If the KDCs have been set up to restrict access, rlogin is disabled and cannot be used to troubleshoot this problem.
+If the KDCs are secure by default, then the rlogin command is disabled and cannot be used to troubleshoot this problem.
 To enable rlogin on a KDC, you must enable the eklogin service.

 # svcadm enable svc:/network/login:eklogin

-After you finish troubleshooting the problem, you need to disable the eklogin service..
+After you finish troubleshooting the problem, disable the eklogin service.

-If rlogin does not work, problems are likely because of the keytab files on the KDCs.
-If rlogin does work, the problem is not in the keytab file or the name service, because rlogin and the propagation software use the same host/host-name principal.
+If remote access does not work, problems are likely due to the keytab files on the KDCs.
+If remote access does work, the problem is not in the keytab file or the name service, because rlogin and the propagation software use the same host/host-name principal.
 In this case, make sure that the kpropd.acl file is correct.